-- Trekking shoes(recommended for trek) or Shoes with good grip.
+- Trekking shoes(recommended for a trek) or Shoes with a good grip.

 - Snow Boots if visiting in winter

-- Comfortable Lower if planning to go on trek as a jeans is not advisable for this purpose
+- Comfortable Lower if planning to go on a trek as jeans are not advisable for this purpose

 What to See in Tirthan Valley